HebesbyChloe/Plan-restructuredata/new_database/schema/new_fix/orders_domain_schema_map.md

 # Orders Domain Schema

 ## Overview
 This document provides a complete skeleton map and detailed listing of all orders-related tables in the ERP system.
-The Orders Domain manages order headers, line items, customizations, pre-orders, payments, refunds, after-sales services, and their relationships with customers, addresses, shipments, and inventory.
+The Orders Domain manages order headers, line items, item-level customizations, pre-orders, payments, after-sales services, and their relationships with customers, addresses, shipments, and inventory.

 **Legend:**
 - 🔗 **Foreign Key** - Relationship to another table